-Students need a Grade 6 or above in GCSE History.
+A minimum of a grade 6 in GCSE History.

 There are certain areas for which History has a particular relevance, especially in the fields of journalism and law where research, debate and analysis are key skills.
 However, people with a qualification in the subject can be found in all walks of life: industry, commerce, teaching and even jobs in the media.